Lake Engolasters: Geography

 Engolasters Lake lies to the northeast of the Andorran capital of Andorra la Vella in western-central Andorra.
 The Valira River (Riu Valira) drains into the lake.
 It has two major tributaries, the North Valira and East Valira, which have created a deep incised valley.
 The two tributaries' confluence at Escaldes forms the Valira River.
 This river has provided the only access to Andorra along its course, from Spain and from France along the East Valira.

 The extreme temperatures recorded at the lake are -21 C and a maximum of 39 C.

 The nearest village to the lake is Encamp, which is approached by a dirt road.
 At the lower gondola station, a 500 m road leads to the "Cortals d'Encamp."
 From this location a drive of about 2.5 km leads to a bridge and farm houses and a further 500 m drive after crossing the bridge leads to the starting point of the easy climb of 130 m, which passes through a tunnel for pedestrians and ends on the right bank of the lake.
 The walk along the periphery of the lake provides excellent vistas of pine forests amidst mountainous landscape.

 (The Cable car stopped operating in the 80's) Cable cars provide one of the means of transport in Andorra and one such cable car way operates between Encamp and Engolasters Lake.
 A north–south highway links Andorra la Vella, capital city of Andorra, with Spain and France.
 Encamp is 6 km from the capital city and the lake is a further 6.2 km by cable way.

 Botanical gardens covering three delimited areas representing 13 different habitats are seen along the 3 km stretch of the road that connects les Pardines with Engolasters Lake.

 Attractions

 Tourism is major economic activity around the lake as can be seen from the 88 hotels located in the precincts of the lake.
 Engolasters Lake is used for recreation purposes.
 The shoreline of the lake is a popular 2 mi stretch for hikers.
 Nearby is the Romanesque Sant Miquel d’Engolasters hermitage which towers over the lake.
 The Lombard bell tower is dated to the 12th century and it contained Romanesque paintings, which now adorn the walls of the Romanesque art museum of Barcelona.
 Documents dated to 1162 and 1176 have revealed that at the time there was a settlement in this vicinity.
 Fario trout and salmon are the popular fish varieties in the lakes of Andorra and Engolasters reserve is stated to be not only a delight for mountaineers but also for trout fishing.
+There is also a small zipline park near the lake.